xeyownt/mwpgnjs/README.md

 [**PgnViewerJS**](https://github.com/mliebelt/PgnViewerJS).
 In fact most of the functionality is provided by PgnViewerJS.
 This extension only implements the parsing of the `<pgn>` tag.

+Visit [PgnJS test page on WikiTest](https://wikitest.immie.org/wiki/PgnJS) for examples and trying the extension by yourself.

 <p align="center"><img src="img/screenshot.png"></p>

 ## Status

-Currently this extension is in *alpha* status (still in development).
+Currently this extension is in *experimental* status (still in development, things may change drastically).
 It works for me on my wiki.

 Tested on
 * Mediawiki 1.27.4.